matthewkennedy5/N-body-sim/README.md

 ![](nbody2.gif)

 This simulator models the motion of asteroids in 2D space under 1/r^2 gravitational interactions.
+The asteroid diameters are proportional to their masses and are generated from a log-normal distribution.

 ## Running the simulator